 Health and Care

-Grooming it is very easy, the dogs only needs to be brushed from time to time.
+Grooming it is very easy, the dog only needs to be brushed from time to time.
 But beware: Just because it has a short coat does not mean it does not shed!

-The boxer is one of the dog breeds that have one of the longest puppyhoods: 3 years.
+The boxer is one of the dog breeds that have one of the longest puppyhoods: three years.

 A Boxer Has The Longest Tongue In A Dog

 Here is a Guinness World Record: Boxer Brandy holds the record for the longest tongue since 2002.
 It was 17 inches long (43 cm)!
 Unfortunately, the dog died.
 The current record holder is Saint Bernhard Mochi.
 However, his tongue is "only" 7.3 inches (18.58 cm) long.